 There’s no simple answer to the question, “Who should own customer experience at an organisation?”
 And when it comes to the ownership of customer journey mapping practices, there’s no simple answer either.
 Last year MyCustomer did some research into customer journey mapping to find out who is responsible for journey mapping practices in businesses across the globe.

 Over a third of those surveyed said a project leader role belonged to their head of customer experience or similar titles such as a chief customer officer (CCO).

 In the absence of such a position, chief marketing officers (10%), chief executive officers (8%), customer insight leaders (6%), and chief operating officers (3%) take the role.
 See Graph 1 for details.

-The case when the role is dispersed among multiple players is also quite common — nearly a fifth of respondents (18%) said that multiple stakeholders owned customer journey mapping within their organisations.
+The case when the role is dispersed among multiple players is also quite common — nearly a fifth of respondents (18%) said that multiple stakeholders owned customer experience within their organisations.

 Graph 1.
 Who has ownership of customer journey mapping within your organisation?

 The survey findings raise an interesting question: do these results reveal the best approach or simply the most conventional or practical one?